anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/bootstrapping.md

 ### Value for launch height `h`

-The active validator set at the launch height chosen for starting the Ethereum bridge will have the extra responsibility of restarting the chain if they consider the deployed smart contracts as valid.
+The consensus validator set at the launch height chosen for starting the Ethereum bridge will have the extra responsibility of restarting the chain if they consider the deployed smart contracts as valid.
 For this reason, the validator set at this height must be known in advance of the governance proposal